 High Risk Areas

-In the case of high risk areas, considerations will include whether or not there were appropriate safety mechanism in place, whether or not the machinery should have had safety bars on it and that kind of thing.
+In the case of high-risk areas, considerations will include whether or not there were appropriate safety mechanisms in place, whether or not the machinery should have had safety bars on it and that kind of thing.
 Obvious examples would include:

 - Woodwork, metalwork, construction or engineering studies, where power tools, saws, drills, lathes etc. may be used, suitable safety equipment should be provided along with the necessary resources to ensure proper supervision of students while equipment is being used.